briannesbitt/Carbon/contributing.md

 ## Issue Contributions

-Please report any security issue or risk by emailing carbon@selfbuild.fr.
+Please report any security issue or risk with [the following form](https://carbon.selfbuild.fr/contact.php)).
 Please don't disclose security bugs publicly until they have been handled by us.

 For any other bug or issue, please click this link and follow the template: